 - slice the beef ahead of time and store in a large zip-top freezer bag in the fridge

 - leftovers make a delicious lunch or dinner the net day.
 Just heat up with 1/4 cup of milk in a large skillet until heated through.

-Easy Beef Stroganoff - One Pot - has all the delicious flavors you love about this classic comfort food.
+One Pot Beef Stroganoff has all the delicious flavors you love about this classic comfort food.
 Best of all, made in just one pot so it's perfect for busy weeknights.

-- 1 tablespoon + 3 tablespoons all purpose flour, divided
+- 4 Tablespoons all-purpose flour divided - 1 tablespoon + 3 tablespoons

-- 1 cup cremini or white button mushrooms, sliced
+- 1 cup cremini mushrooms or white button, sliced

 - 6 ounces dried wide egg noodles